 Of special interest are the medieval frescoes known as "St Mary's Medallions" – rows of seven "medallion" wall paintings.

 Wingham is a busy village that retains many of its shops and services.
-Important historically, its houses reflect many periods, from timbered Tudor to modern, with certain Flemish influences peculiar to East Kent.
+Important historically, its houses reflect many periods, from timbered Tudor to modern, and some with certain Flemish influences.

 A College of Secular Canons was founded here in 1286 and although none of the College Buildings remain, some of the canons’ houses (in particular on Canon’s Row) are still here.
 St Mary the Virgin dates from the early 1200s.
 In the 12th century a local brewer ran off with the rebuilding funds for the Nave, hence there are now wooden columns instead of stone.